ucsb-csw8/w22/ref/labtocode.md

 ## Reading through the lab

 The start of the lab typically outlines our learning objectives, which are the goals/concepts that we are practicing in this lab.
-It helps to locate those concepts in the book and re-read it or reference it as you are solving the lab.
+It helps to locate those concepts in the book that you might want to re-read or reference as you are solving the lab.

-🌟 **All labs assume that you are following the suggested [Problem-solving Workflow]({{ site.url }}{{ site.baseurl }}/success#problem-solving-workflow) guidelines that we ask for you to use.**
+🌟 **All labs assume that you are following the suggested [Problem-solving Workflow]({{ site.url }}{{ site.baseurl }}/success#problem-solving-workflow) guidelines that we ask for you to use.** (Make sure to arrange your windows to make it easier for you to keep track of the instructions and your solution.)

 The lab might have some introduction to explain the context for the problem and to provide important information.
 In this example, the intro tells us about the length of the race course, which is the value that we will need to use in our solution.
 Usually, you _need to read_ the first part of the instructions (intro) in order to know how to solve the problem and write the body of the function.
+* Pause.
-Read and follow **_all_** instructions carefully.
+* Read and follow **_all_** instructions carefully.
+* Manually work through the example and the test input/output to verify that you understand what is being asked _conceptually_.
+* As described in the [Problem-solving Workflow]({{ site.url }}{{ site.baseurl }}/success#problem-solving-workflow), develop the pseudocode of the solution, before proceeding.

 As you can see, the instructions are asking us to
 1. define the requested function